 So, the answer to the question, ‘Is online learning better than traditional learning?’ can be summed up as follows:

 Online learning undoubtedly proves to be better than traditional learning in many ways.
 It caters to the different learning needs of the participants and provides a personalized learning experience.
 Moreover, it opens endless possibilities for learners to explore different subjects and topics in a free learning environment, where there is never a dearth of information and resources.

-Along with this, it is beneficial particularly for the learners who want to spread their wings and dive into the ocean of opportunities by learning as many things possible at once, without having to spend time searching and traveling to a class.
-Additionally, the fact that it works much better at engaging learners and promotes longer retention in comparison to traditional learning adds another reason to the list for considering it as an alternative.
+Along with this, it is beneficial particularly for the learners who want to spread their wings and dive into the ocean of opportunities by learning as many things as possible at once, without having to spend time searching and traveling to a class.
+Additionally, the fact that it works much better at engaging learners and provides longer retention in comparison to traditional learning adds another reason to the list for considering it as an alternative.

-While online learning is beneficial in many ways, we must not regard traditional learning an old and unfruitful method of learning.
+While online learning is beneficial in many ways, we must not regard traditional learning as an old and unfruitful method of learning.
 It has its own benefits which cannot always be found in online learning.
-Conventionally, educators and Instructional Designers consider online learning to be an additive to traditional learning, and not a replacement.
+Conventionally, educators and Instructional Designers consider online learning to be an additive to traditional learning and not a replacement.